FusionAuth/fusionauth-site/site/learn/expert-advice/authentication/multi-factor-authentication.md

 User experience isn't only about how easy the factor is to use.
 It's also about how widely deployed a solution is.
 If, say, retinal scanning is trivial to use, but users don't have or can't find the hardware, then it isn't really that easy after all.

-Listen to your users when you considering factors.
+Listen to your users when considering factors.
 You don't want them to circumvent MFA in ways that will damage system security.
 At the same time they may need to be educated.
 Do you know people who still write down passwords on sticky notes?
 I do.

 As a developer, you need to balance between the user experience and the risk of account takeover.
 In some situations the call is easy.
 If your site lets users vote on cat pictures, MFA isn't really required.
 If your site transfers money to arbitrary people, on the other hand, it should require MFA.
 These scenarios are at opposite ends of the security and user experience spectrum: